donovanmagryta/bitcoin-laundry/README.md

 Edit website URL to match your web host site in both .php files.

+Edit email in paypalbutton.php file to match your paypal business account email.

 Upload.py desiredfiles to your switch.

 Upload .php files to your web host.